b3cking/danubius.io/_posts/2022-03-16-file-uploads-get-hacked.md

 #### Magic number

-Magic numbers are the first few bytes of a a file, which is completely unique to a certain file type.
+Magic numbers are the first few bytes of a file, which is completely unique to a certain file type.
 Linux ``file`` command is based on this string.

 {% include image.html src="/images/input-validation-3.png" alt="File information on OS/X" %}